 I hope this 3 day itinerary gives you a sense on some general ideas on places to see and eat in this part of Tuscany.
 If you have any specific questions or tips, let me know in the comments!
 Also check this tour of Siena and other parts of Tuscany.

 Where to Stay:

-I stayed in Montestigliano and couldn’t have had a better base to be in the centre of it all yet a little far from city life.
-If you are looking for a place to stay in Siena, check these fabulous Airbnb apartments and Grand Hotel Siena.
+I stayed in Montestigliano and couldn’t have had a better base to be in the centre of Siena and Florence and yet a little far from city life.
+If you are looking for a place to stay in Siena, check these fabulous Airbnb apartments and also Grand Hotel Siena.

 I received a tour from Federica Fiscaletti, a wine package from Cantina De’ Ricci and a discount from Osteria La Mossa in exchange for an honest view on this post.
 However, as always, all opinions are my own.

 Ishita is an Indian Blogger who is in love with all things Italian.
 Every year, Ishita seek’s new experiences and destinations in Italy; from the southernmost tip of Sicilia to the Northern most parts of Piemonte.